View Albert Condusta's Obituary on citizensvoice.com and share memories

 |

-Master Chief Petty Officer Albert Dominic Condusta, USN, Retired, passed away peacefully surrounded by his family on Wednesday, July 8, 2020, at Mercy Center, Dallas.
+Master Chief Petty Officer Albert Dominic Condusta, U.S. Navy, Retired, passed away peacefully surrounded by his family Wednesday, July 8, 2020, at Mercy Center, Dallas.

 He was preceded in death by his wife of 67 years, Mary Buck Condusta; son, Dominic A. Condusta; grandson, Jerome Prawdzik Jr.; brothers, Frank, Michael, Samuel Condusta; sisters, Mary Vincenti, Rose Rafalko, Angie Barnes and Catherine Condusta.